jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 reviewing some code.
 He looked up with a warm smile.
 "Hey Sarah, come on in."

 "Thanks, Marco.
-I wanted to tell you how much I appreciated yesterday's discussion about assertion checking," Sarah said, settling into one of the chairs across from his desk.
-"It really helped clarify our approach for Denali."
+I appreciated yesterday's discussion about assertion checking," Sarah said, settling into one of the chairs across from his desk.
+"I think the discussions you encourage are helpful."

 Marco nodded, lowering his desk and taking a seat.
 "I'm glad you found it useful.
 What particularly resonated with you?"